PA Act 33 of 2008 Child Fatality/Near Fatality Review Teams

 - The public – within the aforementioned limits

-The DPW review and report must be completed no later than six months after receipt of the initial report of the child fatality or near fatality.
+The Pa.
+DHS review and report must be completed no later than six months after receipt of the initial report of the child fatality or near fatality.